Trump and Xi discuss Iran in wide-ranging call as US presses China and others to break from Tehran

 “The relationship with China, and my personal relationship with President Xi, is an extremely good one, and we both realize how important it is to keep it that way,” Trump said in a social media posting about the call.

-The Chinese government, in a readout of the call, said the two leaders discussed major summits that both nations will host in the coming year and opportunities for the two leaders to meet.
+The Chinese government, in a readout of the call, said the two leaders discussed major summits that both nations will host in the coming year that could present opportunities for them to meet.
 The Chinese statement, however, made no mention of Trump’s expected April visit to Beijing.

-China also made clear that it has no intention of stepping away from it’s long-term plans of reunification with Taiwan, a self-governing, democratic island operating independently from mainland China, though Beijing claims it as its own territory.

-“Taiwan will never be allowed to separate from China,” the Chinese government statement said.

-Trump and Xi discussed Iran as tensions remain high between Washington and Tehran after the Middle East country’s bloody crackdown on nationwide protests last month.
+Trump and Xi discussed Iran as tensions remain high between Washington and Tehran over Iran's bloody crackdown on nationwide protests last month.
+The U.S. president says he's weighing taking military action against the Middle Eastern country.

-The White House says that special envoy Steve Witkoff is slated to take part in talks with Iranian officials later this week.
+White House officials on Tuesday said special envoy Steve Witkoff is slated to take part in talks with Iranian officials later this week.

 Years of sanctions aimed at stopping Iran’s nuclear program have left the country isolated.
 But Tehran still did nearly $125 billion in international trade in 2024, including $32 billion with China, $28 billion with the United Arab Emirates and $17 billion with Turkey, the World Trade Organization says.